Corjuh/PoCo-Compiler/README.md

 *   Add logic that converts PoCo matching strings into valid RegEx strings (this is fairly involved).

+*   Add support for declaring variables and macros (and inserting them into RegEx).

+*   Add support for binding variables during execution (and inserting them into RegEx during runtime).

+*   Add support for suggesting alternate actions (i.e. obligations).
+We probably will have to use reflection to accomplish this.

 *   *Lots* more to come :-)

 Notes & Gotchas